UniversalDependencies/docs/_it-dep/auxpass.md

 shortdef: 'passive auxiliary'
 ---

-A passive auxiliary (essere / venire) of a clause is a non-main verb of the clause which contains the passive information.
+A passive auxiliary (*essere*/*venire*) of a clause is a non-main verb of the clause which conveys informationa about the passive voice.
+Sometimes the verb essere to be can be substituted by other verbs that assume the same function, like andare (to go), generally to express need, and venire (to come).

 ~~~ sdparse
 L' escursione era guidata da Castiglioni